tariq7299/CatFactTask/to-do.md

 ## HOME
 - CHange depenecy of useFetch from catFacts to some solid variable and not an object !
 - Change all compoenets with bootstrap comnpenets
+- Make the loading be on the table itself and not the whole page
+- Add an emoj or some resposive shit to Hello username

 ## MyDataTable
 - Change ID field content from lenght to real id

 ## login
 - Try to encrypt localstorage user toke
 - Fix error chunk-YI7ZP7WZ.js?v=fc7ea98c:521 Warning: Cannot update a component (`AuthProvider`) while rendering a different component (`PrivateRoute`).
 To locate the bad setState() call inside `PrivateRoute`, follow the stack trace as described in https://reactjs.org/link/setstate-in-render